“Thanks for helping me! How can I repay you?”

 Amazon Prime: Free trial

-Amazon Prime free trial offers free ONE-day delivery and exclusive savings on certain products, plus exclusive music, videos, and other media.
-The company attracts new customers by offering a free trial with no commitment required, and if you are already using Amazon, you can definitely see the savings from the delivery costs if you purchase more than 2-3 items per year.
+Amazon Prime free trial offers free one-day delivery and exclusive savings on certain products, plus exclusive music, videos, and other media.
+The company attracts new customers by offering a free trial with no commitment required, and if you are already using Amazon, you can definitely see the savings from the delivery costs if you purchase more than two to three items per year.

 Referral Rock: Free resources

-Free guides on referral programs, brand ambassadors, and more can be found on the Referral Rock Hub Page.
+Free guides on referral programs, brand ambassadors, and more can be found on our Referral Rock marketing guides.
 We take the game a little further by giving you access without even asking for your email address!

 Crazy Coffee Crave: Free coffee education

 CrazyCoffeeCrave provides free education and guides on how to brew your own coffee.
 Their main focus is to provide high-quality content in exchange for product recommendations and Amazon affiliates.
 No bells or secret agenda, just gambling purely on their readers to make a purchase using their links when they do want to purchase anything coffee related.